Exxon Pipeline Disruption

 Step 1: Calculate the quantity of CO2 emissions that were delayed on each day of the action.

-The Exxon pipeline is proposed to increase the supply of aviation fuel to Heathrow Airport by 40%.1 As of 2021, Heathrow Airport used about 22 million litres of fuel per day.2 We first calculate the increase in capacity and convert this volume into a mass, assuming the density of Aviation fuel is 0.8 kilograms/litre.
-3
+The Exxon pipeline is proposed to increase the supply of aviation fuel to Heathrow Airport by 40%.1 In 2021, an activist dug and occupied a pit next to the pipeline delaying its construction for 22 days.
+As of 2021, Heathrow Airport used about 22 million litres of fuel per day.2 We first calculate the increase in capacity and convert this volume into a mass, assuming the density of Aviation fuel is 0.8 kilograms/litre.3

 $$ \begin{aligned} kg PipeCapacity/day &= {{litreFuel/day \times IncreasePercent} \over kgDensity/litre} \\[5pt] &= {22{,}000{,}000 \times 0.4 \over 0.8} \\[5pt] &= 11{,}000{,}000 \end{aligned} $$